Study Code of Practice and Student Code of Conduct

 Exchanges add

-Ikast-Brande Gymnasium tries to arrange exchanges with other IB schools as part of the study trip in DP1.
+Ikast-Brande Gymnasium aims to facilitate exchanges with other IB schools as part of the study trip in DP1.
 This includes Tanzania, USA, Spain, and Germany.
 Our school is also part of Erasmus+, partnering with other European IB schools.

 Library add